Your Supplies...Delivered!

 • Breathing Style: Consider your natural breathing patterns, whether through the nose, mouth, or both, when selecting a mask type.

 • Sleeping Style: Do you sleep on your back, side, or stomach?
-Some masks may be more suitable for certain sleeping positions than others.
+Some CPAP mask for side sleepers may be more suitable for certain sleeping positions than others.

 • Facial Features: The size and shape of your face will influence which mask type provides the best fit and comfort.

-• Facial Hair: Users with facial hair may need to choose a mask that accommodates their unique facial features to maintain a secure seal.
+• Facial Hair: Users with facial hair may need to choose a CPAP mask types that accommodates their unique facial features to maintain a secure seal.

 • Mobility: For active sleepers or those who toss and turn during sleep, select a mask with secure headgear and minimal movement.